goharbor/community/proposals/new/pull_through_proxy_cache.md

 The proxied artifact only includes container images.

-In a proxy project, all push requests to proxy project is forbiden.
-Other project related features are not changed.
+In a proxy project, all push requests to proxy project is forbidden.
+Other project related features are  unchanged.
 Content trust is disabled by default in the proxy project.
 Other features related to Harbor projects, such as the project membership, label, scanner, tag retention policy, robot account, web hooks, CVE whitelist should work as they were.

 ## Terminology